 If your application is refused, you can apply for an internal review within 60 days.

-Provide details on why you're asking for a review and any new or supporting evidence that you didn't include in your first application.
+- new or supporting evidence that you didn't include in your first application.

 Step 6: Follow permit conditions

 Works must be completed within the timeframe specified on the permit.